| BACKGROUND TO FOODCOUNTS®

 nutrition monitoring using a food

-diary system to add-up our daily intake of:
+diary system to add-up our daily intake of: In essence,

 foodcounts®